hashicorp/terraform/website/source/docs/providers/aws/index.html.markdown

 in excess of those allowed by the access policy of the role that is being assumed.

 Nested `endpoints` block supports the following:

+* `dynamodb` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
+It's typically used to connect to `dynamodb-local`.

+* `kinesis` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
+It's typically used to connect to `kinesalite`.

 * `iam` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
 It's typically used to connect to